HashNuke/heroku-buildpack-elixir/README.md

 ## Other notes

 * Add your own `Procfile` to your application, else the default web task `mix server -p $PORT` will be used.

+* To make use of consolidated protocols they need to be added to the loadpath.
+Example: `elixir -pa _build/prod/consolidated -S mix run --no-halt`.

 * If you create an application with this buildpack, then a free database addon`heroku-postgresql:hobby-dev` is also added.
 The database credentials are available from the env var `DATABASE_URL`.